 Sea glass collectors and beach walkers enjoy miles of shoreline.
 Serious beach walkers can hike the beach from Cayucos to Morro Bay, except at high tide.
-Leashed dogs are welcome along most of the beach and there is a small section along the way known as Dog Beach.
-It is one of the few beaches where dogs are allowed off-leash.
+Leashed dogs are welcome along most of the beach and there is a small section along the way known as Dog Beach, one of the few beaches where dogs are allowed off-leash.

-Just off Highway 1, and about 30 minutes from Hearst Castle, Cayucos is a great place for a travel break or to spend a few days or more.
+Just off Highway 1, and about 30 minutes from Hearst Castle, Cayucos is a great place for a travel break or to spend a few to several days.
 There are a variety of hotels and accommodations, many with beachfront views, and lots of things to do and see for the entire family.